jvoisin/snuffleupagus/doc/source/features.rst

 Snuffleupagus allows the user to restrict usage of specific functions per file, or per file with a matching (sha256) hash, thus allowing the use of such functions **only** in the intended places.
+It can also restrict per `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`__, to restrict execution to users on the LAN for example.
+There are a *lot* of different filters, so make sure to read the :ref:`corresponding documentation <virtual-patching-config>`.

 Furthermore, running the `following script <https://github.com/nbs-system/snuffleupagus/blob/master/scripts/generate_rules.php>`_  will generate an hash and line-based whitelist of dangerous functions, droping them everywhere else: